 The ASA 103 (Basic Coastal Cruising) is the second ASA course, designed to build upon the knowledge gained when you completed your ASA 101, (Basic Keelboat).
 If you have successfully completed your ASA 101 then this 3 day course is the next one for you.

 Building on your knowledge, the ASA 103 will cover coastal navigation, weather forecasts, anchoring, knots and docking.
 The aim of this course is to enable you to comfortably plan and navigate your own sailing trip and give you the confidence and knowledge to safely skipper a vessel up to 35 feet in length in moderate weather conditions.

 The perquisite for this course is the ASA 101 Basic Keelboat Sailing certificate, (we will ask for your ASA membership number to confirm before booking).
 The ASA 103 course is designed to quickly progress students as it is very practical and you will get to experience many different aspects of sailing as you get to grips with safely planning your own sailing trip.

 The ASA recommends a minimum of 24-40 hours sailing hours before undertaking ASA 103.
 Our professional ASA certified instructors are patient and have a lot of experience, they will teach you ‘the ropes’ in a relaxed and friendly way.
 From the moment you step aboard you will be encouraged to play an active part on the boat together with the other students.
 This is a 3-day live-aboard course.

 The ASA 103 Basic Coastal Cruising course is a practical and professionally run course; it comprises of 3 full days.
 You will be sailing during the day around the islands located close to Tortola.

 The instructor to student ratio will not be more than 1 to 5.
-Our boats are 6th berth (3 doubles), if you need a private cabin, please talk to us, (there may be a 10% supplement).

 The course content consists of the following modules: